agude/agude.github.io/_posts/2020-09-21-interviewing_for_data_science_positions_in_2020.md

 of them were done in an online editor instead of on a whiteboard.
 This worked great!

-I actually found myself looking forward to the coding challenges because, with the improvement of coding on **an actual computer**, they were a nice break from the other interviews.
+I found myself looking forward to the coding challenges because, with the improvement of coding on **an actual computer**, they were a nice break from the other interviews.
 Just like the technical screens, these questions were all directly applicable to the work I would be doing.

 #### Open-ended Problems and Behavioral Questions